jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-15-jamstack-with-gatsby-and-netlify/index.md

 #### Continuous Deployment

-If your project has a repository in GitHub, Gitlab or Bitbucket, it's a matter of a few clicks to link that repository to Netlify.
+If your project has a repository in GitHub, GitLab or Bitbucket, it's a matter of a few clicks to link that repository to Netlify.
 This enables you to publish on merges or pushes to the `master` branch of your repository, for example.
 Very easy to setup with no hassle, very powerful feature.

 #### SSL Certificates